 Store opioids out of the reach of children, teens, friends, and visitors.
 Do not keep medications in places that are easy to get to, such as bathrooms and kitchens.
 If possible, lock your medications and try to keep count of how many pills you have.

 Visit Up and Away and Out of Sight to learn more about how to keep your child safe by putting your medicines up, away, and out of sight.

-Dispose of any unused opioids through local drop boxes at your Police Department or Sheriff’s Office or at some pharmacies.
-A National Prescription Drug Take-Back Day is also held each fall and spring at locations around Idaho.
+Dispose of any unused opioids through local drop boxes at your police department, sheriff’s office or at some pharmacies.
+A National Prescription Drug Take-Back Day is held each fall and spring at locations around Idaho.

 If you do not have a local drop box, follow these FDA guidelines on disposing unused or expired medications.